jwtk/jjwt/README.md

 <a name="overview"></a>
 ## What is a JSON Web Token?

 JSON Web Token (JWT) is a _general-purpose_ text-based messaging format for transmitting information in a compact and secure way.
-Contrary to popular belief, JWT is _not_ just useful for sending and receiving identity tokens around the internet (even if that is the most common use case).
-JWTs can be used as a message for _any_ type of data.
+Contrary to popular belief, JWT is not just useful for sending and receiving identity tokens on the web - even if that is the most common use case.
+JWTs can be used as messages for _any_ type of data.

 A JWT in its simplest form contains two parts: